 Some countries have, therefore, shut down torrent websites and some people in the US have been sued for downloading copyrighted material.
 Although these lawsuits usually lead to nothing, the lawsuit could have been avoided entirely if the downloader had been hiding its internet use with a VPN.

 Do keep in mind that you are always personally responsible for the way you use your VPN.
-Neither SoftwareLab, nor any of the VPN providers, advice that you download or upload copyrighted material.
+Neither SoftwareLab nor any of the VPN providers, advise that you download or upload copyrighted material.